Radon Detector

 North Carolina’s law governing radon does not require testing or disclosure of radon levels in public or private facilities.
 Rather, an owner is given the option to plead ignorance about the status of radon in his/her structure.
 However, many states do require testing and/or disclosure, and some impose civil and criminal penalties for misrepresenting radon levels.

-The AirThings Corentium Home Model QRI measures the amount of radon in your environment over the short and long term.
+The AirThings 325 Corentium Home 2 Smart Radon Detector measures the amount of radon in your environment over the short and long term.
 After 30 days, the meter estimates your exposure to radon based on average daily readings.
+You can also monitor humidity and temperature with the device’s sensors.
+And all information can be transferred to your smartphone using Bluetooth connectivity.

 The Pollution Detectives, Inc. looks forward to lending our equipment to help you breathe easier.

-Borrow a radon meter from our Lending Library.
+Borrow a radon detector from our Lending Library.

 Learn more about radon.